YutoJP

 • 警察が犯人を捜しています。

-(The police are searching for the criminal – meaning they know a criminal exists and are trying to track them down.)
+(The police are searching for the criminal – meaning they know there's a criminal and are trying to track them down.)

 Meaning and Usage of 「探す」

-探す (with the kanji 探, as in "tanken" from "exploration") means searching for something you desire, but you're not sure if it exists or is nearby.
-It's an action of seeking something uncertain, with a sense of "exploring" or "hunting for possibilities."
+探す (the kanji is 探 – like in "exploration") means searching for something you want to have, but you're not sure if it exists or if it's nearby.
+It's an action of seeking something uncertain, with a sense of "discovery" or "hoping to find."

 Distinguishing 探す and 捜す (Search)